AlibabaCloudDocs/sls/intl.en-US/Data Collection/Cloud product collection/VPC flow logs/Enable the flow log feature.md

 In this case, you must upgrade or release the ECS instances.

-    -   For more information about how to upgrade an ECS instance, see [Upgrade configurations of subscription instances](/intl.en-US/Instance/Change configurations/Upgrade configurations/Upgrade configurations of subscription instances.md) or [Change the instance type of a pay-as-you-go instance](/intl.en-US/Instance/Change configurations/Change configurations of Pay-As-You-Go instances/Change the instance type of a pay-as-you-go instance.md).
+    -   For more information about how to upgrade an ECS instance, see [Upgrade the instance types of subscription instances](/intl.en-US/Instance/Change configurations/Change instance types/Upgrade the instance types of subscription instances.md) or [Change the instance type of a pay-as-you-go instance](/intl.en-US/Instance/Change configurations/Change instance types/Change the instance type of a pay-as-you-go instance.md).
     -   For more information about how to release an ECS instance, see [Release an instance](/intl.en-US/Instance/Manage instances/Release an instance.md).
 **Note:** If the VPC to which a specified VSwitch or ENI belongs contains ECS instances of the specified instance families, and flow log instances are created, you must upgrade or release the ECS instances.
 Otherwise, the flow log feature may not function as expected. |
     |**Traffic Type**|Select the type of data traffic to be captured.
 Valid values:     -   **All**: captures all data traffic of the specified resource.